jetbridge/cdk-nextjs/README.md

 Deploys a NextJs static site with server-side rendering and API support.
 Uses AWS lambda and CloudFront.

 There is a new (since Next 12) [standalone output mode which uses output tracing](https://nextjs.org/docs/advanced-features/output-file-tracing) to generate a minimal server and static files.
-This standalone server can be converted into a CloudFront distribution and a lambda handler that translates between a APIGatewayProxyV2 request/response and Next request/response.
+This standalone server can be converted into a CloudFront distribution and a lambda handler that handles SSR, API, and routing.

 The CloudFront default origin first checks S3 for static files and falls back to an HTTP origin using a lambda function URL.